 What does wilderness mean to you?
 Is it something to be preserved?
 Developed?
 Does it mean anything at all?
 What can we take away from it that enriches our lives?

 In corresponding with an old friend, Peter Laue, who is now long retired, he sent me a small story about his first solo wilderness travel.
 I include it here below.
 As a boy, and still today, he is a person I greatly admire.
 Peter was a sailor most of his life, a chief engineer and has traveled the world over the greatest wilderness we have, the oceans.
 Yet, this story is about his travels by foot in the mountains of Idaho in America, an area with very similar habitat and species to Mongolia.
-Having worked there years ago, it struck me just how similar they really are.
-I view things from a purely naturalist scientific standpoint, but this is Peter’s unique view and what he took away with him from his first solo trek in the mountain wilderness.
+Having worked there as a wilderness ranger years ago, it struck me just how similar they really are.
+I view things from a purely naturalist scientific standpoint and find solace in natures ecological wonders, but this is Peter’s unique view, perhaps spiritual, and what he took away with him from his first solo trek in the mountain wilderness.

 My first hike in the wilderness – Peter Laue 1994

 It was my first hike in the wilderness and I was quite a novice.
-New pack, to much gear and a concern about wild animals, and being by myself.
+New pack, too much gear and a concern about wild animals, and being by myself.